nikkeijin/deploying-linebot-on-netlify/README.md

 9. Ensure that your server is ready to handle webhook events and respond to the verification request correctly.
 The verification request includes a verification code that your server needs to respond with to complete the verification process.
 10. Once the verification is successful, click on the "Save" button to save the webhook settings.

-Note: Scroll down and remember to disable these settings since we are going to use our bot:
+Note: Scroll down and remember to DISABLE these settings since we are going to use our bot:
 1. Allow bot to join group chats
 2. Auto-reply messages
 3. Greeting messages